Hsjcqu/rpsrr/README.md

 This folder includes the R scripts used in the simulation studies discussed in the thesis.
 The folder is structured as follows:

 *   **function8.R**:\
-    Contains the primary functions used in the simulations described in the thesis.
+    Contains the primary functions used in the simulations described in the paper.

 *   **simulationforMm.R**:\
     Code for the simulation presented in Section 4.1, "*The Effect of The Selection of m*."